Rihand Dam: Background

 Before the dam was built, Renukoot, the town in which it was built, was a primarily agrarian locale.
-The region lacked basic modern features such as adequate transportation and roads, and electricity, but the prospect of arable land provided a boon for local villages to farm and sustain themselves.
-Authorities recognized the potential for growth in the region, as Sonbhadra was home to vast natural resources including coal, forests with various types of trees such as sal, bamboo, khair, and salal.
+The region lacked basic modern features such as adequate transportation, roads, and electricity, but the prospect of arable land provided a boon for local villages to farm and sustain themselves.
+Authorities recognized the potential for growth in the region, as Sonbhadra was home to vast natural resources including coal and forests with various types of trees such as sal, bamboo, khair, and salal.
 Building a dam to harness the power of the Rihand would represent a first step in developing the region and bringing industry to it.

 British colonial authorities were interested in building a dam on the Rihand River as early as 1940.
-The construction of a dam had the potential to improve irrigation in the region, as well, and held the promise of generating hydro-electric power.
+The construction of a dam had the potential to improve irrigation in the region and held the promise of generating hydroelectric power.
 In 1952, the Independent Indian government sanctioned survey work; construction began in 1954 and was completed in 1962.

 Social Impact

 The construction of the Rihand Dam has catalyzed the transformation of the Singrauli region from an agrarian society into an industrial one.
-Greenpeace found “the social and demographic profile of the area has undergone a significant transformation with the massive industrial changes to the landscape.”
+Greenpeace found "the social and demographic profile of the area has undergone a significant transformation with the massive industrial changes to the landscape."
 This influx of industry, primarily energy and manufacturing interests, has allowed the region to grow and power the growing Indian economy.
 Despite this growth, serious questions over the nature of these development projects remain, as tens of thousands of locals were forced to relocate for the construction of the Rihand Dam, and tens of millions throughout India as a consequence of the construction of dams throughout the country.
 Critics allege that growth takes priority over human welfare, with safety precautions in work environments severely lacking and little care taken to protect the environment.
 Despite being built 60 years ago, these impacts are longstanding.